Last updated Last updated April 10, 2025

 4. Click “Manage My Suppression Rules”

-5. Enter your email address on the opt out form to trigger a verification email
+5. Submit your email address to trigger a verification email

 6. Click the verification email link